ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 The Unified Forecast System (:term:`UFS`) can be configured into multiple applications (see a complete list at https://ufscommunity.org/#/science/aboutapps).
-The first of these to be released to the community is the Medium-Range (MR) Weather Application (App), which targets predictions of atmospheric behavior out to about two weeks.
+The first of these to be released to the community is the UFS Medium-Range (MR) Weather Application (App), which targets predictions of atmospheric behavior out to about two weeks.
 The MR Weather App v1.1 includes a prognostic atmospheric model, pre- and post-processing tools, and a community workflow